tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 the API to enforce level requirements in the GUI.
 If a user selects a weapon that a player does not have the attack level for, the player's attack level will change in the GUI.
 This enforcement was hard-coded before, but now it uses data taken directly from the API.
 This means I can add as many weapons as I want in the future.

+I also tied together my gui class and duel class.
+My duel class now supports the creation of two players using data from the gui class.
+I also added a function that calculates the max hit of a player.

 ## Priorities for 4/24 code review
 - link up item api for weapons
 - start work on duel.cpp and the simulator